 Lyndi became a Certified Yoga Teacher in 2007 in a program based on the classical linage of Krishnamacharya and is a E-500 Hour Registered Yoga Teacher (RYT) with Yoga Alliance.

 Her main and most influential teacher is Maria Mendola of Functional Yoga Therapy.
 Her teaching and yoga therapy have been deeply influenced by the work of Amy Weintraub and Lyndi is a LifeForce Yoga® Level 1 Practitioner.
 She is also deeply inspired by Joseph and Lillian LePage and completed an 800 hour Professional Yoga Therapist Training Program in Integrative Yoga Therapy.
 She is a Certified Yoga Therapist (C-IAYT) through the International Association of Yoga Therapists.

 She has studied with Sara Avant Stover and is a certified The Way of Happy Woman® retreat leader.

 In the course of her yoga journey and during a time of intense pelvic pain, Lyndi was introduced to the work of Leslie Howard.
 This work propelled her down a path of healing herself on a deeper level, as well as the desire to work with other women who have pelvic floor issues.
 This lead to the creation of workshops and therapeutic series focusing on the Pelvic Floor.
 These offerings focus on creating a loving relationship with the pelvis while also bringing in more awareness to the pelvic floor.
-Participants learn how to both stretch and strengthen these core muscles.
+Participants learn how to both stretch and strengthen these root muscles.
 Lyndi has also provided training on the pelvic floor to other Yoga Therapists as a part of Maria Mendola’s Functional Yoga Therapy training and has offered training on the pelvic floor in Yoga Teacher Trainings